Causal evidence of racial and institutional biases in accessing paywalled articles and scientific data: Results

+Our primary analysis follows an intent-to-treat (ITT) framework, estimating reply rates as a proportion of all emails received rather than only those opened by the recipient.
+This is the standard approach for randomized experiments because conditioning on email opening would introduce post-treatment selection bias: the sender's name is visible in the recipient's inbox prior to opening, and the decision to open the email may itself be influenced by the treatment.
+As a robustness check, we repeat the analysis restricting to opened emails only in Supplementary Figure~6, where we find substantively similar results.

 Figure~\ref{fig:OA_experiment}A illustrates the proportion of sent emails that were replied to for each experimental condition.
 Here, each color corresponds to a given racial group, each marker corresponds to a particular university, and filled markers correspond to requests for the purpose of writing a journal article, while empty ones correspond to those for the purpose of writing a class project.
 As expected, the German sender received the most replies on average, with 14.8\% of requests receiving responses.
-In contrast, racial minority groups received significantly fewer responses on average, with the Nigerian sender receiving replies to 11.4\% of opened emails ($\chi^2 = 18.414$, $p < 0.0001$), and the Pakistani sender receiving replies to only 10.8\% ($\chi^2 = 30.270$, $p < 0.0001$).
+In contrast, racial minority groups received significantly fewer responses on average, with the Nigerian sender receiving replies to 11.4\% of emails ($\chi^2 = 18.414$, $p < 0.0001$), and the Pakistani sender receiving replies to only 10.8\% ($\chi^2 = 30.270$, $p < 0.0001$).
 However, we do not find significant differences between the two racial minority conditions ($\chi^2 = 0.854$, $p = 0.355$).
+Beyond the racial gap, these absolute rates are notable in their own right: for researchers who depend on informal requests as a primary means of accessing paywalled literature (Study~1), a channel that yields replies roughly one time in ten---as experienced by our Nigerian and Pakistani senders---represents a substantial practical barrier regardless of whether discrimination is present.

 We model this response rate using logistic regression, where the sender's race, institution, and request purpose, as well as several other controls, such as the domain of the article in question, and the recipient's academic characteristics, namely, their h-index and academic age, appear on the right-hand side of the regression.
 We also control for a match between the sender's country of origin and the region of the recipient's university.
-We chose this as an alternative to inferring the racial group of the recipient due to the inherent uncertainty of such classification techniques.
+We chose this as an alternative to inferring the racial group of the recipient due to the inherent uncertainty of name-based demographic classification techniques, which produce substantial misclassification rates, particularly for non-Western names~\cite{imai2016improving, chintalapati2018predicting, lockhart2023name}.